huntdatacenter/docs/docs/patch-notes.md

 **Lab Access configuration**

-We have removed the old onboarding guide, so your initial [lab access](/do-science/lab-access/) setup will from now on require your `Lab access link` that we send you in the initial onboarding email.
-The new [configure access](/do-science/lab/) page will show you a service desk button to request a new link if you don't have yours at hand.
+We have removed the old onboarding guide, and new lab users will do their initial [lab access](/do-science/lab-access/) setup by clicking a `Lab access link` that we send in the initial onboarding email.
+The new ["Configure access](/do-science/lab/)-page will point you a service desk button where you can request a lab access link if you don't have yours at hand.

 <h3>Minor changes</h3>